Updated: Apr 16

 Overall, I really enjoyed the course (here’s the one I took) and thought it was a good investment.
 They sometimes run specials and the price increases as it gets closer to the start date.
 Definitely keep an eye out for the deals to get the best price like I did!
 When I began the program in 2016 I paid $1,100.

 Upon completion, I didn't feel I was ready to become a professional chef or make a career out of it, but that's totally personal to me.
 It’s now been 2 years since I graduated and I have slowly been working on making a career out of cooking.
-I’ve done some weekly meal prep and discovered that wasn’t my true passion, I’ve catered small dinner parties, I’ve cooked for video shoots, I’ve assisted at food events, I've hosted my own events and workshops/demos and I've launched meal plans.
-I’m also contemplating some other business moves.
+I do some weekly meal prep, I’ve catered small dinner parties, I’ve cooked for video shoots, I’ve assisted at food events, I've hosted my own events and workshops/demos, I've launched meal plans, and I teach virtual as well as in-person cooking classes!
 I’ve been dabbling in a little bit of everything to grow my confidence and see what I enjoy best and I definitely think Rouxbe was a good decision to get me started down this path, although there’s always more to learn!

 Hopefully, my honest review helps you decide your next step.
 Whether or not you decide to go with Rouxbe I wish you the most success on your journey!
 Feel free to comment below with any questions you have, I'm here for you =)